Ericsson/codechecker/docs/analyzer/user_guide.md

   CC_LOGGER_GCC_LIKE       Set to to a colon separated list to change which
                            compilers should be logged.
 For example (default): export CC_LOGGER_GCC_LIKE="gcc:g++:clang:clang++:
-                           cc:c++".
+                           /cc:c++".
 The logger will match any compilers with 'gcc', 'g++', 'clang', 'clang++', 'cc' and 'c++' in their filenames.
   CC_LOGGER_KEEP_LINK      If its value is not 'true' then object files will be